 - ADSL/Fibre and 4G internet access

 Software (all software listed below is compulsory)

-- Microsoft Windows 7 (Please note that Apple Mac software is not compatible with Pastel)
+- Microsoft Windows 7 or higher (Please note that Apple Mac software is not compatible with Pastel)

 - Microsoft Office – with, Excel,MS Word and PowerPoint

 - pdf writer (Adobe writer or open-source PDF writer such as Cute PDF)